Changissnz/nu_merchant_principal/README.md

 not of constancy.

-The word "alliance" operates on social-based arrangements, despite the perception of order or organized chaos, both mathematically imitatable, from an alliance.
+The word "alliance" operates on social-based arrangements, despite the perception of an alliance's order or organized chaos, both mathematically imitatable.
 Scientific principles can be attempted to be set into place to ignite and persist alliances.
 There are methodologies to estimate the best mechanisms available, by selected variables available, to produce alliances between particular sentient entities.
-Methodologies also exist to attempt solidification and liquidation of alliances in a wanted timespan.
+Methodologies also exist to attempt solidification or liquidation of alliances in a wanted timespan.
+Methodologies cannot be used to produce intangible or inherent variables deemed important.
+And perhaps these variables are the most valuable, what with the systematic production capabilities of sentience that can achieve past a relevant minimum threshold of competence.
+Therefore, many methodologies involved in the activity of birthing and maintaining alliances come after the facts, with a notable proportion easy to destroy and impossible to replicate in any timely manner.